Code-Institute-Submissions/ShrimpRoyal/Readme.md

 **Fonts**

-For Shrimp royals logo i used [Black Bird](https://www.dafont.com/blackbird.font) to have a feeling of calligraphy but still get a readeble resoult.
+For Shrimp royals logo I used [Black Bird](https://www.dafont.com/blackbird.font) to have a feeling of calligraphy but still get a readable result.
-For headers i used Googles [Playfair Display](https://fonts.google.com/specimen/Playfair+Display) and for body i used [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro?query=Source+Sans+Pro)
+For headers, I used Googles [Playfair Display](https://fonts.google.com/specimen/Playfair+Display) and for the body, I used [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro?query=Source+Sans+Pro)

 **Colors**

-I am rooted in scandinavian design so i kept my colors the same way, minimal.
+I am rooted in Scandinavian design traditions so I kept my colours the same way, minimal.

 ![Colors](/wireframes/colors.png)
 ## Wireframes ##